maxwellk24/ECE445_Notebook/Manas/README.md

 # Feb 4 : Telemetry Design – Antenna basics and frequency band

 Went through a few links to understand basic features of antennas, frequency bands that antennas can use.
 There seem to be a lot of things to take into account while picking the exact antenna needed for our project.
-I asked for Ben’s input on how to make a selection, and he said that he had experience working with LoRa in the past, and would like me to research antennas that would work with it.
+I asked for Ben’s input on how to make a selection (since he said that he had experience working with LoRa antennas in the past).
+He confirmed that most antenna options would work, and would like me to research antennas that seem best fit for our project.
 Went through relevant antenna options for our use case.
-Description of Long Range antennas (LoRa) and long range communication.
-Battery requirements details for these antennas.
+Few links with description of Long Range antennas (LoRa) and long range communication.

 1.	https://www.electricity-magnetism.org/yagi-uda-antennas/#:~:text=Applications%20of%20Yagi%2DUda%20Antennas,signal%20strength%20is%20relatively%20weak
 2.	https://www.linkedin.com/pulse/how-choose-best-antenna-lora-ct-rf-antennas-inc/
 3.	https://lcantennas.com/8-dbi-antenna-lora-high-gain-antenna/

-# Feb 6 : Proposal info - LoRa antenna features
+# Feb 6 : Proposal info - LoRa antenna features and Schematic work

 Ben is taking charge of designing the PCB schematics with Max helping him to do so.
 KiCAD not running properly on my laptop, which limited the amount I could help with.
+Still did some editing of the UI schematic to add push buttons to the current design.
 Working on adding telemetry in the proposal document.

 Spoke to an antenna manufacturer (lcantennas) to get cost and time for order etc.